yalperg/otomat/README.md

 # Otomat

 **Otomat** is a TypeScript library for working with Finite State Automata (FSA), specifically for converting Non-deterministic Finite Automata (NFA) to Deterministic Finite Automata (DFA).
-This library provides fundamental operations for states, transitions, and alphabets in FSAs, along with powerful conversion and validation capabilities.
+This library provides fundamental operations for states, transitions, and alphabets in FSAs, along with conversion and validation capabilities.

 ## Features